jermbo/Talks/Underutilized/UnderutilizedCSS.md

 ## Calc

-Calc is at its core a function that allows developers to preform math functions on different units of measurement.
+Calc is at its core a function that allows developers to perform math functions on different units of measurement.
 I see this utilized all the time for width and heights.
-For example, there is a fixed header and the body content needs to fill the rest of the screen.
+For example, there is a fixed header that is `75px` tall and the body content needs to fill the rest of the screen.

 ```CSS
 .fixed-header {